Elisha Rumsey: Early life

 Little is known about Rumsey's early life.
 He was born in Sharon, Connecticut, not in New York as most stories claimed.
-His reasons for travelling to Michigan are unclear.

 Ann Arbor

 Rumsey met with John Allen in January 1824 in Detroit.
 Rumsey and Allen left Detroit together, reaching the site of present-day Ann Arbor in early February.
 By February 14, they had returned to Detroit to register their claims at the federal land office.
 Rumsey, the less wealthy of the two, purchased 160 acre of land for $200.
 Allen purchased 480 acre for $600.
 They also purchased the right to have their village designated the county seat for $1,000.
 On May 25, the town plot was registered in Wayne County.
 Initially, the name of the town was written "Annarbour", but thereafter it appeared as two words.
 According to Russell Bidlack's Ann Arbor's First Lady: Events in the Life of Ann I. Allen (1998), Ann Arbor was named in honor of John Allen's wife, Ann.
 Other writers have suggested that Ann Arbor was named for both of the wives of its founders, Ann Allen (wife of Allen) and Mary Ann Rumsey (wife of Rumsey).

 Rumsey's house, completed in 1825, was the first structure to be built in the new town.
 Named Washtenaw Coffee House, it became the first hotel and cafe in Ann Arbor.
 Many new settlers stayed in Rumsey's hotel until their houses were built.
 Unlike Allen, who was concerned with business functions of Ann Arbor, Rumsey was more involved in the human aspect of the city, providing housing and meals to new residents.